tomasLiesting/HAABSADA/README.md

-# How to run HAABSADA
+# How to run HAABSADA, a Hybrid Approach for Aspect Based Sentiment Analysis with Data Augmentation
 Data Augmentation extenstion on HAABSA.
 In order to use the code please follow the following steps:

 1. Go to https://github.com/ofwallaart/HAABSA and follow the steps on the github page.
 There are some possible problems that you can come across when following his, which I hope to tackle as much as possible.